Esri/geodev-hackerlabs/develop/webmap_apps/create_configurable_app/lab.md

 Your app should look something like [this](http://edn.maps.arcgis.com/apps/PublicInformation/index.html?appid=09ed800aca42450c89278c3c6a3815dc).

 ###Bonus
-* Go back to the app and try to change and save some of the template settings.
+* Go back to the app and try to change and save some of the configuration settings.
 * View the JSON for the web app by using the REST API to access the item in your account.
 Try formatting the JSON with try [this JSON Editor tool](http://www.jsoneditoronline.org/).

  ```